“I told you it wouldn’t work,” I quipped to my partner, Abi, after our first land investing sale fell through.

 Where is the cheap land?

-As you can imagine, we quickly found that all the land immediately outside of New York City was too expensive.
+As you can imagine, we quickly found that all the land just outside of New York City was too expensive.

-Even the properties 4 hours out from NYC were pricey.
+Even the properties 4 hours from NYC were pricey.

 It made sense, so why not try it out?